d2si-oss/ooso/README.md

 ## II.
 How to use the library
 ### 1. Project Structure
-The easiest way is to clone the repository and use the provided [example-project](example-project) directory which has the following structure:
+The easiest way is to clone the repository and use the provided [example project](./examples/ad-hoc-example-1) directory which has the following structure:

 ```
 .
 ├── package.sh
-├── generate_job_id.py
 ├── provide_job_info.py
 ├── pom.xml
 └── src